 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
 These procedures included testing the effectiveness of controls relating to management's revenue recognition process including controls over the determination of estimated standalone selling prices and the estimated hours to complete the PDAC license and support services performance obligation.
-The procedures also included, among others, (i) reading the related agreements; (ii) evaluating and testing management's process for determining the estimated standalone selling prices and the estimated hours to complete the PDAC license and support services performance obligation which included evaluating the reasonableness of the valuation methodology and significant assumptions, including the estimated expected support hours, used by management and considering the factors that can affect the accuracy of those estimates.
+The procedures also included, among others, (i) reading the related agreements; (ii) evaluating and testing management's process for determining the estimated standalone selling prices and the estimated standalone selling prices and the estimated standalone selling prices and the support between the PDAC license and support services performance obligation which included evaluating the reasonableness of the valuation methodology and significant assumptions, including the estimated expected support hours, used by management and considering the factors that can affect the accuracy of those estimates.
 Professionals with specialized skill and knowledge were used to assist in the evaluation of the Company's model.